iMikie/Semantic-UI-Rails/README.md

     $ rails generate semantic_ui:install
 ```

 Now take a look in the `vendor/assets` folder.
-There are javascripts/ and stylesheets/ folders which now contain semantic_ui folders.
-There is a config folder inside the `stylesheets/semantic_ui folder` that contains the files you'll need to modify, down the road, to theme Semantic-UI.
+You'll find some new folders.
+The subfolders `javascripts/` and `stylesheets/` now contain `semantic_ui` folders.
+There is also now a config folder inside the `stylesheets/semantic_ui folder` that contains the files you'll need to create your own themes with Semanti-UI.

 ###Tell Rails where to find the javascript files.

 Add/make sure the following is in your `app/assets/javascripts/application.js` file.
-Note:  this is more specific than what the semantic gem instructions say to do.
+Note:  this is more specific than what the actual semantic gem instructions say to do.
 This is probably because I'm starting from a new rails app.
 You can google `jquery_ujs` and `turbolinks` if you need to know more deeply what is going on here.

 ```javascript
 //= require jquery